 6.1 Indian Policy Initiatives

 The government of India has launched several landmark policy initiatives for the restoration of soil health in agricultural and horticultural systems.
 More than 230 million soil health cards have been issued to farmers in each of the states through the Soil Health Card (SHC) scheme that was launched in 2015 with crop-specific nutrient recommendations based on systematic soil testing.
-249) The Paramparagat Krishi Vikas Yojana (PKVY) incentivises organic farming through cluster-based approaches and helps to convert conventional horticultural areas into certified production area under organic systems, extending financial assistance of up to ₹50,000/ha in 3 years.
-The Government of India introduced the PM-PRANAM scheme (PM Programme for Restoration, Awareness, Nourishment and Amelioration of Mother Earth) in 2023 to reward states that reduce chemical fertilisers while achieving or increasing farm productivity.
+249) The Paramparagat Krishi Vikas Yojana (PKVY) incentivizes organic farming through cluster-based approaches and helps to convert conventional horticultural areas into certified production area under organic systems, extending financial assistance of up to ₹50,000/ha in 3 years.
+The Government of India introduced the PM-PRANAM scheme (PM Programme for Restoration, Awareness, Nourishment and Amelioration of Mother Earth) in 2023 to reward states that reduce chemical fertilizers while achieving or increasing farm productivity.
 Furthermore, the National Mission on Sustainable Agriculture and the National Policy on Biofuels have been instrumental in promoting biochar production to enhance soil fertility and decrease reliance on fossil fuels (Sharma et al., 2024).

 6.2 International Policy Landscape

 The European Green Deal's Farm to Fork Strategy proclaims a 2030 target of 25% of the agricultural land in the EU devoted to organic farming, with provisions on reducing chemical pesticide use by 50% and nutrient losses by at least 50%.
 The Environmental Quality Incentives Program (EQIP), managed by the United States Department of Agriculture's Natural Resources Conservation Service (NRCS), supports agricultural producers in implementing conservation practices like cover cropping, nutrient management, and soil health improvement through financial and technical assistance.
-China's Zero Fertilizer Growth Policy, in place since 2015, has reduced synthetic fertiliser consumption significantly in horticultural production zones through promotion of soil testing-based fertilisation and strategies for organic substitution.
+China's Zero Fertilizer Growth Policy, in place since 2015, has reduced synthetic fertilizer consumption significantly in horticultural production zones through promotion of soil testing-based fertilization and strategies for organic substitution.

 Table 7: Soil Health Policies and Programs Across the Globe